puppetlabs/puppet-docs/source/puppet/3.7/reference/services_master_rack.markdown

 > Puppet Enterprise 3.7 uses Puppet Server instead of Rack; previous versions configure Rack for you.
 You do not need to manually configure a Rack server under Puppet Enterprise.

-This page describes the generic requirements and run environment for running under Rack; for practical configuration instructions, see [the guide to configuring a Passenger + Apache puppet master.][passenger_guide]
+This page describes the generic requirements and run environment for running under Rack; for practical configuration instructions, see [the guide to configuring a Passenger + Apache Puppet master.][passenger_guide]

-For details about invoking the puppet master command, see [the puppet master man page](/references/3.7.latest/man/master.html).
+For details about invoking the Puppet master command, see [the puppet master man page](/references/3.7.latest/man/master.html).

 ## Supported Platforms

-The Rack puppet master will run on any \*nix platform, including all Linux variants and OS X. It requires a **multi-process** (_not_ threaded) Rack web server.
+The Rack Puppet master will run on any \*nix platform, including all Linux variants and OS X. It requires a **multi-process** (_not_ threaded) Rack web server.

-You cannot run a puppet master on Windows.
+You cannot run a Puppet master on Windows.

 ### Rack Web Servers